Doncic, Hardaway lead Mavericks over Trail Blazers, 120-112

 The Blazers won another challenge to reverse a foul call on Whiteside while trailing by six late in the fourth quarter, but it was right before Portland missed five straight shots in the final three minutes.

-Doncic topped his previous career high of seven 3s with a punctuating 27-footer for a 120-109 lead with 46 seconds to go.
-The Slovenia sensation was 8 of 12 from long range to help the Mavericks finish 20 of 47 from beyond the arc compared to 9 of 30 for Portland, which was coming off an impressive win in Houston.
+Lillard had just two points on 1-of-6 shooting in the fourth quarter — after playing half the game without McCollum when he was questionable himself before the game because of an illness.

+“Obviously, I think any time you are under the weather, a little bit sick, it’s going to have an effect on you on the floor,” said Lillard, who was 13 of 25 from the field and added 10 assists.
+“But I didn’t go into the game thinking like, ‘Oh, I’m sick.’
+It was never an option for me to lean on that.”

-Seth Curry scored 16 points, including the only two field goals for Dallas in a six-minute stretch of the fourth quarter.
-Hardaway was 9 of 16 from the field and 5 of 8 from long range.
+Before Doncic’s definitive 3, Hardaway hit one with the Blazers within five with 4 minutes remaining after they had trailed by 17 late in the third quarter.
+He was 9 of 16 from the field and 5 of 8 from long range.

+“Hardaway was great all night, great on both sides of the ball,” coach Rick Carlisle said.
+“Aggressive, dialed in, high level of focus and concentration.
+The shot-making was brilliant.”

 TIP-INS